Archips/boot2root/Walkthrough1.md

 MySQL database can sometimes being vulnerable to SQL Injection to execute arbitrary commands.

 An SQL Injection allows an attacker to add logical expressions and additional commands to an existing SQL Query.
-It's possible when the user input data in not properly validated by an application.
+It's possible when the user inputs data in not properly validated by an application.
 For instance :
 ```$sql_query = "select * from users where user='$user' and password='$pass'"``` is used to validate user login requests.
 If the user submitted data is not properly sanitized, it's possible to pass through the login step with specially crafted values.
 For example, if we change the value '$user' by **'admin' or '1'='1'**, the attacker we pass the login screen because **or '1'='1'** is always true, ignoring the value of the password.

-Using that technique we can writing arbitrary files, reading arbitrary files or even get a **webshell**.
+Using that technique we can start writing arbitrary files, reading arbitrary files or even get a **webshell**.

 Navigating through **/myphpadmin**, we notice clicking on the tab **SQL** that we can run a sql query on the server.

 Let's craft our webshell.
-First we have to find a directory with write permission in order to create a file, in this case a webshell php script.
+First we have to find a directory with write permissions in order to create a file, in this case a webshell php script.
 Let's try the common ones (temporary directories used by popular CMS) :

 	-   https://192.168.56.103/forum/templates_compiled/
 	-   https://192.168.56.103/forum/templates_c/